moby/moby/docs/sources/reference/api/registry_index_spec.md

 then abstract the calls to S3 by a top-level class which implements sub-classes for S3 and local storage.

-Token is only returned when the `X-Docker-Token` header is sent with request.
+Token is only returned when the `X-Docker-Token`{.docutils .literal}
+header is sent with request.

 Basic Auth is required to pull private repos.
-Basic auth isn't required for pulling public repos, but if one is provided, it needs to be valid and for an active account.
+Basic auth isn’t required for pulling public repos, but if one is provided, it needs to be valid and for an active account.

-#### API (pulling repository foo/bar):
+#### API (pulling repository foo/bar):[¶](#api-pulling-repository-foo-bar "Permalink to this headline")

 1. (Docker -\> Index) GET /v1/repositories/foo/bar/images
     :   **Headers**: